aendie/SkyAlmanac-Py3/README.md

 **NOTE: the Python Package Index (PyPI) edition is here:** https://pypi.org/project/skyalmanac/
 **Users are encouraged to install the PyPI edition instead.**
-NOTE: a Python 2.7 script with identical functionality can be found at:  https://github.com/aendie/SkyAlmanac-Py2
-NOTE: a 100% [Ephem](https://rhodesmill.org/pyephem/) version of SkyAlmanac is available here: https://github.com/aendie/Pyalmanac-Py3
+NOTE: a 100% [Ephem](https://rhodesmill.org/pyephem/)-based version of SkyAlmanac is available here: https://github.com/aendie/Pyalmanac-Py3

 An aim of this development was to maintain: